 By Rachel from TheRxForTravel.com

 Towering at the top of Mount Royal’s summit is the highest building in Montreal, Canada, St. Joseph’s Oratory.
-While now considered a basilica, when it was built in 1904, it was just an oratory (which means small chapel).
+While now considered a basilica, when it was built in 1904, it was just an oratory (which means a small chapel).

 When you visit, there are a few locations to see, like the crypt church, votive chapel, as well as one of the grandest organs in the world housed inside the great basilica.
 Outside of this beautiful church, you are afforded an impeccable view that, on a clear day, you can see out for miles.